-Coconut Oil can help to improve the lipid profile and reduce cholesterol.
+2. Coconut oil may help improve lipid profiles and reduce cholesterol.
 A common mistake made by people is to believe that any food that is high in saturated fats is automatically going to increase your cholesterol.
-While this is often the case, plant based saturated fats can often have the opposite effect.
+While this is often the case, plant-based saturated fats can often have the opposite effect.

 Another study, this time on humans (premenopausal women in the Philippines) was published in 2011 in the Asia Pacific Journal of Clinical Nutrition (10).

-It found that consuming coconut oil was associated with an improvement in HDL cholesterol levels, remember increasing HDL cholesterol can help remove bad cholesterol (LDL) and reduce your risk of heart conditions.
-Raising HDL cholesterol levels can help to reduce total cholesterol.
+It found that consuming coconut oil was associated with an improvement in HDL cholesterol levels.
+Increasing HDL cholesterol can help remove bad cholesterol (LDL), reduce total cholesterol and reduce your risk of heart conditions.

-Coconut Oil can help reduce the risk of Cardiovascular disease and works as a cardio protective.
+3. Coconut oil can help reduce the risk of cardiovascular disease and works as a cardioprotective.
 A 2014 study looked at the effect of heated virgin coconut oil on hypertensive rats (11).

 The rats were given heated palm oil for 16 weeks, with one group also being given a supplement of virgin coconut oil.
-At the end of the 16 weeks all of the rats had increased systolic blood pressure except for the group that had the virgin coconut oil, it had a cardio protective effect.
+At the end of the 16 weeks, all of the rats had increased systolic blood pressure except for the group that had the virgin coconut oil.
+This study found the coconut oil had a cardioprotective effect.

-An article in Postgraduate Medicine (2014) looked at the cardio protective effects of virgin coconut oil 12.
+An article in Postgraduate Medicine (2014) looked at the cardioprotective effects of virgin coconut oil.
 The researchers concluded that there wasn’t enough evidence at the present time, but that the outlook seemed good.
-They hypothesized that virgin coconut oil would be as effective for cardio protection as virgin olive oil is in the Mediterranean diet (12).
+They hypothesized that virgin coconut oil could be as effective for cardioprotection as virgin olive oil is in the Mediterranean diet (12).

-Coconut Oil may possess a hepatoprotective effect.
+4. Coconut oil may possess a hepatoprotective effect.
 There aren’t many studies on the effect of coconut oil on your liver.
-A study in 2011 in Evidence-based Complimentary and Alternative Medicine found that virgin coconut oil reduced liver damage (caused by paracetamol) in rats.
-The study concluded that virgin coconut oil “possessed hepatoprotective effect that requires further in-depth study” (13).
+A study in 2011 in Evidence-based Complementary and Alternative Medicine found that virgin coconut oil reduced liver damage (caused by paracetamol) in rats.
+The study concluded that virgin coconut oil “possessed a hepatoprotective effect that requires further in-depth study” (13).

 Another study on rats, this time in the Journal of Basic & Clinical Physiology and Pharmacology also found that virgin coconut oil (or more specifically one of the active components of the oil) had a protective effect on the liver (14).

-You can use Coconut Oil to reduce skin dryness and increase skin moisture.
+5. Coconut oil may reduce skin dryness and increase skin moisture.
 You don’t have to consume coconut oil as part of your diet to get all of its benefits.
 You can also see improvements in your skin from applying it topically.
 A study in 2008 found that applying coconut oil to skin suffering from dermatitis helped to rehydrate it and reduce bacteria (a common cause of dermatitis) (15).

 A similar study in2004 found that coconut oil was as effective as a moisturizer at rehydrating dry skin (16).

-Coconut Oil may slightly increase metabolism for short durations.
+6. Coconut oil may slightly increase metabolism for short durations.
 A study on premenopausal women in 1999 found that ingesting coconut oil led to a small increase in their metabolism after a meal (enhanced postprandial energy expenditure).
-But this effect only lasted for two weeks, after that time there was no difference in energy expenditure (17).
+This effect only lasted for two weeks and after that time there was no difference in energy expenditure (17).

-Those were the benefits that are directly tied to coconut oil, the studies mentioned all specifically used coconut oil.
+These were the benefits that are directly tied to coconut oil.
+The studies referenced all specifically used coconut oil.
 The following benefits are attributed to MCTs which are present in coconut oil, so while the studies may not use coconut oil, you can still attribute the benefits to it.

-The study involved 40 moderately overweight type II diabetics and lasted 90 days.
+The study involved 40 moderately overweight type 2 diabetics and lasted 90 days.

 One group was given medium-chain triglycerides while the other group was given long-chain triglycerides (from corn oil).
 The MCT group noticed reduced body weight, reduced waist circumference, and a decrease in total cholesterol.
 The LCT group noticed no significant changes.
 Another study in 2000 found that MCTs helped increase fat oxidation in healthy women (20).